dataArtisans/flink-training-web/dataStream/3-handsOn.md

 * Open [http://localhost:5601](http://localhost:5601) in your browser to access Kibana

 * The start page will ask you to configure an index pattern.
-Enter `nyc-idx` in the "Index name or pattern" text field and click the "Create" button without changing the "Time-field name".
+Enter `nyc-places` in the "Index name or pattern" text field and click the "Create" button without changing the "Time-field name".

 <center>
 <img src="{{ site.baseurl }}/images/kibana-1.png" width="85%">